- What is Success Connection Leadership Program?

 - What happens next if I'm selected for the Success Connection Leadership Program?

-Each Success Connection student is required to attend the Success Connection Student Launch Party and receives two orientations, both as part of a group meeting and individually.
+Each Success Connection student is required to attend the Success Connection Orientation in the fall and meet with the program manager individually prior to their visit.
 Full details and suggestions about contacting your mentor, researching her company/profession, preparing for your visit, travel arrangements, safety tips, etc. are provided.
 Success Connection students arrange to visit their mentor between January and April 30.
 Following their visit, students submit a brief essay about their experience.

 - Can you give some examples of Success Connection experiences?